dayeon24/psygemma-depression-monitor/README.md

-# psygemma-depression-monitor
+# PsyGemma
-PsyGemma: An AI Assistant for Depression Monitoring from Personal Diaries
+An AI Assistant for Depression Monitoring from Personal Diaries